 In recent years, the way Canadians travel has shifted.
 We’re moving away from the standard family vacation and leaning into multi-generational trips—the kind where grandparents, parents, and kids all share in the adventure.

-When searching for a destination that satisfies everyone from a toddler to a retiree, safety and engagement are the top priorities.
+When searching for a destination that satisfies everyone from a toddler to a retiree, convenience, safety and engagement are the top priorities.
 That’s exactly why Fiji is quickly becoming a favourite for Canadian families.
-It offers a rare combination of high-end relaxation and genuine cultural connection that makes every member of the family feel like an honoured guest.
+It offers a rare combination of comfortable relaxation and genuine cultural connection that makes every member of the family feel like an honoured guest.
 Let’s dive in to find out why Fiji is for families.

 Why Fiji Works for Families